Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Growth rate: Moderate.

-Mature Size: 6-12" high and 36" wide.
+Mature Size: 6-12" (15-30cm) high and 36" (90cm) wide.

-Flowers: Pink, white, or purple with a white center, small and tubular with five petal-like lobes, in rounded clusters about 1" across.
+Flowers: Pink, white, or purple with a white center, small and tubular with five petal-like lobes, in rounded clusters about 1" (2.5cm) across.

 Fruit: Seed.

-Leaves: Aromatic, green, three lobes finely dissected into many linear segments about 1/4" long, having a moss like appearance.
+Leaves: Aromatic, green, three lobes finely dissected into many linear segments about 1/4" (6mm) long, having a moss like appearance.

-Wildlife: Attracts butterflies and bees.
+Wildlife: The flowers attract butterflies and bees.

 Toxic / Danger: No.